Packaging ESP-IDF Components

 Filter Component Files

-Using Manifest Filters
+Manifest Filters

-manifest may have include
+manifest may have files

 and exclude